About Our Church Building

 When parishioners bring bread and wine to the altar, they all the more clearly indicate that they are also presenting themselves with the gifts.
 The divine gift in response is the Holy Spirit, and it is the Holy Spirit who makes the gifts holy and unites the community as one so that they may accomplish the divine work in the world.
 Christians share communion with one another in the body and blood of Christ.
 Augustine of Hippo (354-430) says of communion: ‘You will not change me into you like the food of your flesh, but you will be changed into me.”

 Our eight sided altar is the striking symbol of transformation.
 In Genesis, the first biblical book of the Old Testament, we read the Creation Mythical Universal Stories, where God creates the world and everything in it, in seven days.
 In the New Testament we read that Christ recreates us in a more wonderful union and communion with Himself.
 This message is symbolically shown-eight is greater than seven- at our eight sided altar.
 Christ renews us to greater intimacy with God and with others through communion.
 Christians then sent out from the Lord’s Table.
-Within the altar are the relics of two martyr saints, obtained from one of the old altars of St Patrick's Cathedral.
+Within the altar are the relics of Saints Ilarae and Pompeia, both martyrs, both girls, obtained from one of the old altars of St Patrick's Cathedral.
 With the relics is a note issued by then Melbourne Archbishop James Knox certifying its authenticity.